Profile

 response_typeValue that determines the authorization processing flow to be used, including what parameters are returned from the endpoints.
 The only acceptable parameter is: code.

 scopeOpenID Connect requests must contain the OpenID scope value.
 If the OpenID scope value is not present, the behavior is entirely unspecified.
 Other scope values may be present.
 Scope values used that are not understood by an implementation should be ignored.
-The "openid" default value will be used if no specific scope value is known.
+The openid default value will be used if no specific scope value is known.

 Optional Parameters